Ming dynasty: Rebellion, invasion, collapse

 Seizing opportunity, the Eight Banners crossed the Great Wall after the Ming border general Wu Sangui (1612–1678) opened the gates at Shanhai Pass.
 This occurred shortly after he learned about the fate of the capital and an army of Li Zicheng marching towards him; weighing his options of alliance, he decided to side with the Manchus.
 The Eight Banners under the Manchu Prince Dorgon (1612–1650) and Wu Sangui approached Beijing after the army sent by Li was destroyed at Shanhaiguan; the Prince of Shun's army fled the capital on the fourth of June.
 On 6 June, the Manchus and Wu entered the capital and proclaimed the young Shunzhi Emperor ruler of China.
-After being forced out of Xi'an by the Qing, chased along the Han River to Wuchang, and finally along the northern border of Jiangxi province, Li Zicheng died there in the summer of 1645, thus ending the Shun dynasty.
+After being forced out of Xi'an by the Qing, chased along the Han River to Wuchang, and finally along the northern border of Jiangxi, Li Zicheng died there in the summer of 1645, thus ending the Shun dynasty.
 One report says his death was a suicide; another states that he was beaten to death by peasants after he was caught stealing their food.

 Despite the loss of Beijing and the death of the emperor, the Ming were not yet totally destroyed.
 Nanjing, Fujian, Guangdong, Shanxi, and Yunnan were all strongholds of Ming resistance.
 However, there were several pretenders for the Ming throne, and their forces were divided.
 These scattered Ming remnants in southern China after 1644 were collectively designated by 19th-century historians as the Southern Ming.
 Each bastion of resistance was individually defeated by the Qing until 1662, when the last Southern Ming emperor, Zhu Youlang, the Yongli Emperor, was captured and executed.
-Despite the Ming defeat, smaller loyalist movements continued until the proclamation of the Republic of China.
+In 1683, the Qing forces conquered Taiwan and dismantled the Kingdom of Tungning, which had been established by Zheng Chenggong and was the final stronghold of forces loyal to the Ming dynasty.

 Government

-Province, prefecture, subprefecture, county
+Province, prefecture, sub-prefecture and county

 Described as "one of the greatest eras of orderly government and social stability in human history" by Edwin O. Reischauer, John K. Fairbank and Albert M. Craig, the Ming emperors took over the provincial administration system of the Yuan dynasty, and the thirteen Ming provinces are the precursors of the modern provinces.
-Throughout the Song dynasty, the largest political division was the circuit (lu 路).
+Throughout the Song dynasty, the largest political division was the circuit.
 However, after the Jurchen invasion in 1127, the Song court established four semi-autonomous regional command systems based on territorial and military units, with a detached service secretariat that would become the provincial administrations of the Yuan, Ming, and Qing dynasties.
 Copied on the Yuan model, the Ming provincial bureaucracy contained three commissions: one civil, one military, and one for surveillance.
-Below the level of the province (sheng 省) were prefectures (fu 府) operating under a prefect (zhifu 知府), followed by subprefectures (zhou 州) under a subprefect.
-The lowest unit was the county (xian 縣), overseen by a magistrate.
-Besides the provinces, there were also two large areas that belonged to no province, but were metropolitan areas (jing 京) attached to Nanjing and Beijing.
+Below the level of the province were prefectures operating under a prefect (zhifu 知府), followed by subprefectures under a subprefect.
+The lowest unit was the county, overseen by a magistrate.
+Besides the provinces, there were also two large areas that belonged to no province, but were metropolitan areas attached to Nanjing and Beijing.